xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 skills to go to the next level of complexity.
 While text transformations at the command line are useful for small tasks and for pedagogical purposes, most serious computational textual analysis or natural language processing will require knowledge of a programming language such as Python, R, or Haskell.
-Later, we will discuss which tasks are appropriate to the command line and which to coding.
+In the next section, we will discuss which tasks are appropriate to the command line and which to coding.

 Because the internet plays such a key role in transforming academic practice, knowing the basics of networking---infrastructure, routing, packet switching,